F

 An Overview of Cost of Living in Jefferson Valley-Yorktown, NY

-If you prioritize affordability when seeking a new place to live, Jefferson Valley-Yorktown may not be your ideal choice, as it ranks among the most expensive locations in the entire United States.
-A very small amount of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Jefferson Valley-Yorktown falls into this category, which may not align with your preferences for a budget-friendly living environment.
+If you're in pursuit of an economical living environment, Jefferson Valley-Yorktown may not fit the bill, as it ranks among the most expensive places to reside in the United States.
+Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Jefferson Valley-Yorktown falls within this bracket.

 When it comes to the cost of living in Jefferson Valley-Yorktown, housing costs are a real heavyweight, often hogging a significant chunk of your earnings.
 Sadly, in this area, housing expenses for both buying and renting were 120.4% more expensive compared to your average city.
 That means you'll be shelling out more for homes, rents, mortgage rates and insurance.